 The table below analyses the Group's non-derivative financial liabilities into relevant maturity groupings based on the remaining period at the balance sheet to the contractual maturity date.
-The amounts disclosed in the table are the contractual undiscounted cash flows.
+The amounts disclosed in the table are the contractual undiscounted cash flows (including interests payments computed using contractual rates, or if floating, based on the current rates at the year end date).
+Where the loan agreement contains a repayable on demand clause which gives the lender the unconditional right to call the loan at any time, the amounts repayable are classified in the earliest time bracket in which the lender could demand repayment.
+The maturity analysis for other borrowings is prepared based on the scheduled repayment dates.
 Balances due within 12 months approximate their carrying balances as the impact of discounting is not significant.